gouravshaw2014/Automaton-Tools/README.md

 H: The finite set of finite sets of data values.

-δ/T: The transition relation is δ⊆ Q×Σ×C×OP×Q where C = {p(hi), !p(hi) | hi ∈H}, hi denotes the ith set in H, and OP = {−, ins(hi) | hi ∈ H}.
+δ/T: The transition relation is δ ⊆ Q×Σ×C×OP×Q where C = {p(hi), !p(hi) | hi ∈H}, hi denotes the ith set in H, and OP = {−, ins(hi) | hi ∈ H}.

-To create an RA object initialize in the order SAFA(Q, E, q0, F, H, T) or can give the text file path to parse and test it with the test cases.
+To create an SAFA object initialize in the order SAFA(Q, E, q0, F, H, T) or can give the text file path to parse and test it with the test cases.

 -------------------------------------------------